Value Chain Management

 Percentage of Purchasing from Local Suppliers at All Facilities:

-Supplier evaluation criteria for protecting human rights and environment, as well as providing customers with high-quality products that meet health and safety requirements.
+USI establishes a standardized supplier evaluation system and Vendor Rating system to select suppliers according to the supplier evaluation criteria for protecting human rights and environment, as well as providing customers with high-quality products that meet health and safety requirements.
 Through continuous and close cooperative relationships with suppliers, a sustainable supply chain can be jointly established.

 Supplier Evaluation Procedure: